Carl Levy (banker): Personal life

 Initially, Carl worked with his brother Louis in his father's bank in Cologne.
 He later headed the company's Berlin representative office.
 Later he founded his own banking house, Hagen & Co., in Berlin's Charlottenstrasse.
 The bank specialized in industrial finance and counted BMW among its customers, among others.
 Carl held numerous supervisory board mandates and was a member of the Jewish aid association Gesellschaft der Freunde (Society of Friends).
 He carried the title of Privy Councilor of Commerce and in 1898 received the Order of the Red Eagle, 4th class.
 From the founding year 1911 to 1936 he was a "supporting member" of the Kaiser Wilhelm Society.
 He was a member of the Kaiser Friedrich Museum Association and appeared repeatedly as a patron in events.
 In particular, he donated important works to the Berlin National Gallery.
-These included the paintings Landhaus in Rueil by Édouard Manet and The Afternoon of Children in Wargemont by Pierre-Auguste Renoir, both of which he financed in 1906.
-Together with the banker Karl Steinbart, he donated the painting The Church of Saint-Germain-l'Auxerrois by Claude Monet in 1906 and the painting 'Wiese in Bezons by the same artist in 1907.
+These included the paintings The House at Rueil (1882) by Édouard Manet and Children's Afternoon at Wargemont by Pierre-Auguste Renoir, both of which he financed in 1906.
+Together with the banker Karl Steinbart, he donated the painting The Church of Saint-Germain-l'Auxerrois by Claude Monet in 1906 and the painting 'c by the same artist in 1907.

 His granddaughter Helga Hagen describes his attitude as follows: "My grandfather also tried to raise his children appropriately.
 They were all enormously patriotic and enormously nationalistic.
 My grandfather did everything to get medals and decorations from the emperor, and gave an enormous amount of money for the Kaiser Wilhelm Institute, gave wonderful pictures to museums."

+Nazi era

+After 1933, the family faced persection by the German National Socialist government because of their Jewish heritage.
+Carl and Louis Hagen were expelled from advisory boards and the bank’s business shrank due to persecution.
+The Hagen family was forced to sell their shares in Bayerische Motorenwerke and other assets.

-Carl died on 30 January 1938 at the age of 81.
+The bank was forced into liquidation by January 1, 1938 and Hagen died thirty days later, on January 30, 1938 at the age of 81.

 His grave can be found in the Jewish cemetery on Schönhauser Allee in Berlin.
-A few weeks earlier, on 1 January 1938, the Hagen & Co. bank was liquidated due to anti-Jewish legislation.
-The family had to sell the villa in Berlin-Tiergarten in 1938 to Berliner-Kindl-Schultheiss-Brauerei, which then made major changes to the building.
+The family was forced to sell the villa in Berlin-Tiergarten in 1938 to Berliner-Kindl-Schultheiss-Brauerei, which then made major changes to the building.

 Carl's son Hermann Hagen was murdered in Sachsenhausen concentration camp in 1942.
 His grandson Hans was a Holocaust survivor who was imprisoned and tortured at Moabit prison.

+Reparations to heirs

+During the Holocaust the Nazis confiscated properties belonging to Levy's descendants, including Villa Carlshagen and Birlinghoven Castle.
+In 2020, the Beratende Kommission recommended compensation to Levy's heirs due to the theft of a painting.